samimaat/transliterate-readme-changes/readme.md

 ## Supported languages

 Most major languages are supported.
+Some of the languages are disabled (commented out) by default in `replacements.js` for conflicting with other languages.

 This includes special handling for:

 - Arabic
 - Armenian
 - Czech
-- Danish
+- Danish (disabled by default)
 - Dhivehi
 - Georgian
 - German (umlauts)
 - Greek
-- Hungarian
+- Hungarian (disabled by default)
 - Latin
 - Latvian
 - Lithuanian